How to Build a Bourbon Collection You’ll Love

 Before you buy your first bottle, it’s helpful to think about your budget.
 This isn’t about spending a certain amount—it’s about spending what’s comfortable for you.
 You can start a meaningful collection with just one or two carefully chosen bottles a month.
 While some guides suggest a basic collection might cost thousands to build, that’s just one approach.
 Your collection is yours alone, so set a pace that feels sustainable.
 The goal is to enjoy the process without financial stress.
 Decide on a monthly budget, and stick to it.
 This helps you make thoughtful decisions and appreciate each new addition.

-Choose Your First Foundational Bottles
+Picking Your First Few Bottles

 Your first few bottles should be your anchors—the ones that help you explore the spectrum of bourbon flavors.
 A great way to start is by selecting a few different styles.
 Try a classic, high-rye bourbon for a bit of spice, a wheated bourbon for a softer profile, and perhaps a finished bourbon to experience how barrel-finishing adds complexity.
 While it’s common to begin with heritage distilleries, I also recommend finding a bottle with a compelling narrative.
 A spirit born of resilience, like our Mary Dowling whiskeys, adds a layer of history that makes your collection truly unique from the start.